AutoViML/AutoViz/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/autoviz.svg)](https://pypi.org/project/autoviz)
 [![PyPI License](https://img.shields.io/pypi/l/autoviz.svg)](https://github.com/AutoViML/AutoViz/blob/master/LICENSE)

-Automatically Visualize any dataset, any size with a single line of code.
-Now save as HTML files!

-AutoViz performs automatic visualization of any dataset with one line.
+AutoViz performs automatic visualization of any dataset with one line of code.
-Give it any input file (CSV, txt or json format) and AutoViz will visualize it.
+Give it any input file (CSV, txt or json format) of any size and AutoViz will visualize it, provided you set the `max_rows_analyzed` and `max_cols_analyzed` setting within the bounds of your machine's memory limit.

-AutoViz can now create charts in multiple  formats:
+AutoViz can now create charts in multiple  formats using the `chart_format` setting:
-- If chart_format='png' or 'svg' or 'jpg': Matplotlib charts plotted.
+- If `chart_format ='png'` or `'svg'` or `'jpg'`: Matplotlib charts are plotted inline.
-    * Can be saved locally or displayed in Jupyter Notebooks.
+    * Can be saved locally (using `verbose=2` setting) or displayed (`verbose=1`) in Jupyter Notebooks.
     * This is the default behavior for AutoViz.
-- If chart_format='bokeh': Bokeh charts are plotted in Jupyter Notebooks.
+- If `chart_format='bokeh'`: Interactive Bokeh charts are plotted in Jupyter Notebooks.
-    * This is the default for AutoViz_Holo.
-- If chart_format='server', dashboards will pop up for each kind of chart on your browser.
+- If `chart_format='server'`, dashboards will pop up for each kind of chart on your browser.
-- If chart_format='html', all charts will be silently saved as HTML files in AutoViz_Plots or any directory you specify.
+- If `chart_format='html'`, interactive Bokeh charts will be created and silently saved as HTML files under the `AutoViz_Plots` directory (under working folder) or any other directory that you specify using the `save_plot_dir` setting (during input).

-In both `server` and `bokeh` cases, all charts are interactive and you can play with them.
-In the case of `html` (HTML) too, the charts are interactive.

 ## Table of Contents